 Overall, our paper raises questions about the incentives to invest in traditional RES if cofiring is recognized as a RES.
-The consequences may be detrimental for the future energy mixes in European countries, with more coal (even if implemented under co-firing), less renewables, and resulting higher CO2 emissions.
-Beyond, this may be a concern for social acceptability, with populations that should be increasingly concerned by tackling climate change effects and reducing the share of polluting fossils in the energy mix.
-The cost generated by adaptations of electricity to climate policy is an important issues in this context.
-As illustrated in the recent US presidential campaign, policy makers can also face complicated trade-offs between climate, on the one hand, and employments from the coal industry, on the other hand.
-In all of this, co-firing can constitute an interesting solution.
-However, if it can provide efficient opportunities to reduce CO2 emissions in the short-run, it cannot be seen as a perennial strategy, which would jeopardize the necessary transition towards more renewable and less carbon in energy.
-This is something policy makers should remember when considering the opportunity of including provisions for co-firing in the support schemes for renewable electricity.
+The consequences may be detrimental for the future energy mixes in European countries, with more coal (even if implemented under co-firing), fewer renewables, and resulting higher CO_2 emissions.
+Moreover, this may be a concern for social acceptability among populations that should be increasingly concerned by tackling climate change effects and reducing the share of polluting fossil fuels in the energy mix.
+The cost arising from adapting electricity generation to climate policy is an important issue in this context.
+As illustrated in the recent US presidential campaign, policy makers can also face complicated trade-offs between climate concerns and employment from the coal industry.
+In all of this, co-firing can be a useful option.
+However, although it can provide efficient means of reducing CO_2 emissions in the short-run, it cannot be seen as a viable long-term strategy because it would jeopardize the necessary transition towards more renewables and less carbon in energy.
+This is something policy makers should remember when considering whether it is opportune to include provisions for co-firing in the support schemes for renewable electricity.